Everything we know about suspected serial killings of homeless people in NYC and DC

 Timeline of events

+A second man was wounded on 8 March, just before 1.30am.
+Surveillance video captured the man yelling “no, no, no” and “please don’t shoot” after a gunshot was fired, wounding him, according to court documents.

-At 3am the next day, 9 March, police and firefighters found a dead man inside a burning tent.
-A subsequent autopsy revealed that the man had died of multiple stab and gunshot wounds.
+Roughly 24 hours after the second shooting, Holmes was found dead inside a burning tent.
+He was initially thought to have suffered fatal burns, but an autopsy revealed he had died of multiple stab and gunshot wounds.

-The killer then apparently travelled north to New York City, police said.
+Prosecutors said the suspect was caught on surveillance video pouring gasoline into a cup at a gas station nearby about 30 minutes before Holmes was discovered.

+All three shootings took place within two miles of each other, with the first and third only half-a-mile apart.

+Three hours after Holmes’ body was found on 9 March, Mr Brevard allegedly boarded a train at Washington’s Union Station and made his way to New York City, where he was seen on surveillance footage at Penn Station in Manhattan on 12 March.

-At 4.30am on Saturday, a 38-year-old man sleeping on the street in Manhattan not far from the entrance to the Holland Tunnel was shot in his right arm as he slept.
+The fourth attack took place at about 4.30am that day, when a 38-year-old man sleeping on the street by the Holland Tunnel was shot in the arm.

+The gunman fled the scene and went on to fatally shoot another man in Manhattan’s SoHo neighborhood 90 minutes later, police say.
+The unidentified victim was found dead of gunshot wounds to the head and neck inside his sleeping bag, according to the New York City medical examiner’s office.

 Suspect arrested

-While authorities have not publicly named the suspect, multiple law enforcement sources confirmed his identity as 30-year-old Gerald Brevard III to the New York Times and Daily Beast.
+His client, he said, has lived in the Washington area for more than 20 years and had worked at a variety of businesses, including a wine store, a nightclub, a bagel shop and restaurants.

+But prosecutors alleged Brevard had a lengthy criminal history in Washington, Virginia and Maryland on charges that included assaulting a police officer and assault with a deadly weapon.
+He also had a bench warrant and failed to appear for a trial in Maryland in 2021, prosecutors said.

-The sources said Mr Brevard has an extensive rap sheet including several charges of assault in DC and Virginia.
-In one prior case in 2019, Mr Brevard was deemed mentally incompetent after a court-ordered evaluation and was placed in a psychiatric hospital, the Times reported.
+In one prior case in 2019, Mr Brevard was deemed mentally incompetent after a court-ordered evaluation and was placed in a psychiatric hospital, the New York Times reported.

 “This has all come as a surprise.
-I never thought he would be violent,” he said.
+I never thought he would be violent,” he said on Tuesday.
 “He was always mild-mannered.”

 The 80-year-old said the pair had spoken on Monday and Mr Brevard “did not say anything out of the ordinary”.